 To prevent damage or loss of cargo when driving, check to make sure crossrails and cargo are securely fastened.
 Loading cargo on the roof rack will make the vehicle's center of gravity higher.
 Avoid high speeds, sudden starts, sharp turns, sudden braking, or abrupt maneuvers; otherwise it may result in loss of control.
-If driving for a long distance, on rough roads, or at high speeds, occasionally stop the vehicle to make sure the cargo remains in its place.
+If driving for a long distance. on rough roads, or at high speeds, occasionally stop the vehicle to make sure the cargo remains in its place.
+Do not exceed the maximum vehicle capacity when loading the vehicle.